makersacademy/CV/README.md

 ## Skills

 #### Creativity
  I have 15 years of experience creating and producing music for film.
 Creativity, combined with a precise understanding of the client requirements, plus advanced technical skills, are essential keys for working on this industry.
 For me, creativity is the ability to come up with a new idea, to be able to look at something in a new way.
 This ability applied to the world of software development, can help organisations to move in a more productive direction, adding value to a company.

- - Composed and produced more than 400 commissioned pieces of music for feature film, tv and advertisement.
+ - Composed and produced more than 400 commissioned pieces of music for feature film, TV and advertisement.
  - Theatrical text writing contribution for 'Senza Sangue', adaptation of the novel by Alessandro Baricco.

 #### Ability to work under pressure